abhinavg97/ABSA_GNN/README.md

 Text contains the cleaned text from the datasets mentioned above, labels contain a custom one hot vector as described in the paper.

+For a detailed information about the files present in each dataset folder, please navigate to the data folder.

 Please cite us if you find the the above cleaned datasets helpful in your work.